kjoelovelife/Jetson_nano/README.md

 This repository contains use Jetson_nano

-If you buy the kit from IcShop , the password in image is 「 075564686 」.
+If you buy the kit from iCShop , the password in image is 「 075564686 」.

 ## reference